EJP1/bookis-api/README.md

 yarn
 yarn start:dev
 ```

 Server will run on port 3333.

-## Notes
+## Important

 The client uses a hardcoded access token for the specific dropbox account.
-This may be invalidated after some time, if so contact the author.
+__This may be invalidated by the time you test this, if so contact the author to generate new token.__